Quoting from upstream Snappy homepage:

 This is a Windows port of Snappy for C++, .NET, and the command line.
 There are some other ports of Snappy to Windows listed at the end of this page, but this one aims to be the most complete, the most up to date, and the most stable one.
 Snappy for Windows is provided free of charge under permissive BSD license.

 On this page

 C++ NuGet package contains source code that is compiled together with your project.
 Your project will therefore have no DLL dependencies and there will be no C++ runtime issues.
 It however means that Debug build of your project will contain slower Debug build of Snappy.

 Alternatively, you can download plain 7-Zip archive of the DLLs and associated LIBs and headers.
-Sources are available via Bitbucket repository.
+Sources are available from GitHub and Bitbucket.
 C++ code and binaries are distributed under BSD license.